tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ## 4. Special uses that require permission

-All uses that are not allowed under Section 3 of this policy require a trademark license.
+All uses that are not allowed under Section 3 or prohibited by Section 5 of this policy require a trademark license.
 This section discusses only the most common uses that require a license.

+To contact the Community steward to get a license for one of these uses, email legal@osmfoundation.org with subject "Trademark Use Request" and the information requested below in the relevant section.

 When you use our marks under a trademark license, you need to comply with its terms as well as with this trademark policy.
 If some term in your license is inconsistent with this policy, you should follow the license terms.
 Related organizations will only need a separate license when the use is not already authorized by their organizational agreements with the Trademark steward or this policy.

 ### 4.1.
-Quick license for special community uses

-A quick license is a quick trademark license for common community uses, like `[insert trademark uses that only require a quick license like "hackathons"]`.
-You can start using the marks as stated in the quick license as soon as you email a filled-in quick license to the Trademark steward at `[email address]`.
-There is no need to wait for any approval.

-#### 4.1.1.
-Hackathons

-This provision applies to hackathons where people meet to work on Community projects together.
-You need permission to advertise such an event with a Community mark.
-But don't worry, we love hackathons!
-You can get a quick license for flyers, posters, slide presentations, websites, and social media for a hackathon.
+Domain names
+You need a trademark license to register or use a domain name that contains a Community mark in it.
+Please don’t register a domain that looks or sounds similar to a Community mark, or includes a misspelled Community mark, as that can confuse Community users.

 ### 4.2.
-Domain names
-You need permission to register or use a domain name that contains a Community mark in it.
-Please don’t register a domain that looks or sounds similar to a Community mark or includes a misspelled Community mark as that can confuse Community users.

-### 4.3.
 Events and conferences
 You need a trademark license if you plan to host a public event or a conference that uses a Community mark.

-[You should include the following information when requesting a license to use our marks in an event.]
+You should include the following information when requesting a license to use our marks in an event:
 1. What is the proposed title of the event?
 2. Who is hosting, sponsoring, or coordinating the event?
 3. Include contact information (and Community username if relevant) for the person organizing the event.